将 Snowflake 暂存区卷与服务搭配使用¶

 以下字段为必填字段:

-name:卷的名称。source: The Snowflake internal stage or folder on the stage to mount, for example@my_stage,@my_stage/folder.
+name: The name of the volume.source: The Snowflake internal stage or folder on the stage to mount; for example@my_stage,@my_stage/folder.
 Quotes must surround this value.

 The information you provide in this field is consistent across all supported storage volume types and applies to both implementations of stage volumes.

-This examples illustrates the difference between mounting a Snowflake stage by using the existing and the new stage volumes.
-In the example service specification, the app container mounts an internal stage @model_stage by using both the existing and new stage volume implementations.
+In the example service specification, the app container mounts an internal stage @model_stage by using the deprecated stage volume implementations:

 spec: